srkds/E-commerce-backend-API/README.md

 # Tshirt selling E-commerce Backend API

-API for online tshirt store.
+API for online tshirt ecommerce store.

 It has custome features like: